 Important Dates for 491 Application and Registration:

-Spring 2020 Dates & Deadlines
+Summer and Fall 2023 Dates & Deadlines

-- February 5, 2020- Information Night- 6:30pm – Room TBA
+- February 1, 2023- Information Night- 6:30pm – Life Sciences Building (LSB G-15)

-- February 21, 2020- Web application due, along with two recommendations (submitted electronically)
+- February 10, 2023- Web application due (submitted electronically)

-- March 16, 2020- Notification of acceptance and authorization of interviews (sent to student’s MIX email account)
+- March 6, 2023- Notification of acceptance and authorization of interviews (sent to student’s MIX email account)

-- April 9, 2020- Student-Supervisor Agreement and Practicum Agreement Forms due, signed by student and supervisor (NOTE: late submission of these forms may result in an inability to register for PSYC 491 for the chosen semester)
+- April 3, 2023- Student-Supervisor Agreement and Practicum Agreement Forms due, signed by student and supervisor (NOTE: late submission of these forms may result in an inability to register for PSYC 491 for the chosen semester)

 Application due dates are posted in the Life Sciences Building each semester.
 Acceptances to the program and information about setting up a placement will be e-mailed to applicants following acceptance to the program.
 Applications will be accepted after the due date, but priority for preferred placements will be given to on-time applicants.
 Students are not allowed to contact sites to set up interviews or arrange for placements until they receive an acceptance to the program, contact information and instructions for setting up a placement.

 2.)
-After a successful interview, the Student/Supervisor Internship Agreement form (student and supervisor signatures must be included) and the Practicum agreement form.
-Please type in all responses and complete with student and supervisor signatures, which must be submitted prior to registering for the course.
+After a successful interview, the Student/Supervisor Internship Agreement form and the Practicum agreement form must be completed and submitted by the due date.
+Please type in all responses and complete with student and supervisor signatures where indicated.
+Both of these contractual forms must be submitted prior to registering for the course.
 Forms may be scanned and submitted via email to email@example.com or delivered to the Psychology office.

 Frequently asked questions about obtaining a Professional Field Experience in Psychology are answered in the description of the program above.
 Any additional questions may be directed to the program coordinator, Stephanie McWilliams (email@example.com or 304-293-0834).